 This article has been previously published as a part of book Antalya, Side and Alanya: TAN Travel Guide by Izabela Miszczak

 Perge, located 19 km east of Antalya, used to be one of the most important cities of ancient Pamphylia.
-Its most notable son was Apollonius, a mathematician and an astronomer who who gave the ellipse, the parabola, and the hyperbola the names by which we know them.
-In ancient times, Perge was also renowned as a sanctuary dedicated to the goddess Artemis whose temple stood on a hill outside the town.
+Its most notable son was Apollonius, a mathematician and an astronomer who gave the ellipse, the parabola, and the hyperbola the names by which we know them.
+In ancient times, Perge was also renowned as a sanctuary dedicated to the goddess Artemis, whose temple stood on a hill outside the town.
 Unfortunately, despite intensive searching, researchers have so far failed to find any traces of this once magnificent building.

 Legendary beginnings and prehistory

 According to Greek mythology the legendary origins of Perge date back to the 13th century BC, when Greek immigrants arrived to Pamphylia, traversing Asia Minor after the Trojan War.
 The leaders of this movement were supposed to be three famous seers - Mopsos, Calchas and Amphilochus.
 The first two of them had been recognized as the founders of Perge.
 The first settlement in Perge area developed on the acropolis hill, to the north of the best-preserved ruins of the later period that are located on the plain below.